You want smart political talk without the meltdowns?

 Don't they realize that's suicidal to do that?

-I mean, obviously they don't realize anything.
+I mean, obviously, they don't realize anything.

-They don't realize that Trump won the popular vote that he flipped all the swing states red, that he has an incredible mandate, and that mandate is to undo all of the damage that they have been doing to the country for years.
+They don't realize that Trump won the popular vote, that he flipped all the swing states red, that he has an incredible mandate, and that mandate is to undo all of the damage that they have been doing to the country for years.

 And they cannot get their heads wrapped around why that happened or why their destructive policies are anti-American because they're not thinking about Americans.

-They're thinking about themselves and what's going to keep them in power, and they don't care if it's somebody here who's here illegally or if it's a slush fund that they're gonna benefit from at the taxpayers' literal expense, they just care about themselves.
+And they don't care if it's somebody here who's here illegally or if it's a slush fund that they're going to benefit from at the taxpayers' literal expense.

 And when you have that narcissist in your life, right, you're not going to get what you want.